Conserving Arowanas Needs More Than Releasing Fish

 Chapter 1: Arowanas everywhere but home

-ONE MORNING in early January, Mohamad Zuhril Hakim bin Zaili packed his angling rods and drove 20 minutes towards Lake Bukit Merah in Perak.
+ONE MORNING in early January, Mohamad Zuhri Hakim bin Zaili packed his angling rods and drove 20 minutes towards Lake Bukit Merah in Perak.
 From above, the man-made lake looks like a lady in a dress, her long unbridled hair blowing in the wind.
 A train track runs across the lake from east to west.

 Hakim has been fishing at the lake for 5 years.
 The 34-year-old with a black scraggly beard is particularly fond of a spot he found 2 years ago at the western bank, just north of the train track.
 Clusters of a woody pandan with thorny stems called rasau (Pandanus helicopus) grow along the bank, and their submerged roots attract many fish.
 Hakim has caught common species like lampam there, but also the lake’s much rarer and most famous resident: the Asian arowana.